ElOjo/BallisticNG-RNGSHIP-Texture-Generator/README.md

 # BallisticNG-RNGSHIP-Texture-Generator
-Generates the texture to use with the output of the random ship generator
+Generates the texture to use with the output of the random ship generator.